‘Very upsetting’: ICE deportation policy upends students’ plans

 The alternative is that students transfer to universities that offer in-person instruction, which is a heavy burden with college starting soon.

-“To now, in 6 weeks’ time, be asked to change the university or college – it’s practically impossible,” said Mahsa Khanbabai of the American Immigration Lawyer Association.
+“To now, in six weeks’ time, be asked to change the university or college – it’s practically impossible,” said Mahsa Khanbabai of the American Immigration Lawyers Association.
 “This is the government weaponizing the immigration laws rather than trying to accommodate people in one of the most vulnerable times in our country.”

 Many Massachusetts colleges have already announced plans that call for reduced student populations this fall.
 Harvard will only hold in-person classes for freshmen, while only seniors will be allowed on MIT’s campus for face-to-face learning.